Superdanby/Grub-Nvidia-Entry/README.md

 *   Fedora 26

 ## Instructions
+*   After installing Nvidia drivers, run BlacklistNvidia.sh.
 *   If you'd like to use the drivers with Secure Boot on, run SignNvidia.sh.
-*   After installing Nvidia drivers, run BlacklistNvidia.sh.
 *   Rerun the script(s) after a kernel update will make the created entry use the new kernel.

 ## Caution
 The script overwrites /etc/grub.d/40_custom.

 ## Issues
-Nouveau seems to be blocked from Gnome's right click menu with kernel 4.13.12 and above when Nvidia is installed(?)
+<del>Nouveau seems to be blocked from Gnome's right click menu with kernel 4.13.12 and above when Nvidia is installed(?)</del>
 But it works fine if you start an application with `DRI_PRIME=1` from terminal.